bridgecrewio/checkov/docs/2.Basics/Suppressing and Skipping Policies.md

 ```

 ### CDK Example
-The `Metadata` section of a CDK construct can only be adjusted via the L1 resource.
+The `Metadata` section of a CDK construct can only be adjusted via the L1 (layer 1) construct, also known as CloudFormation resource.
 ```typescript
 const bucket = new aws_s3.Bucket(this, 'MyBucket', {
   versioned: true